How Do Cryptocurrency Wallets Work?

 Storing a private key on a paper is quite secure but extremely inconvenient in use.
 Moreover, you will have to enter your private key in one of the wallet types described above to make a transaction.

-So what wallet should I use?
+Which crypto wallet should I use?

 The best wallet for you will depend on how much crypto you are storing, how accessible you want it to be, and your own preferences e.g. whether you feel safer with something stored physically or electronically.